armory/docs/content/en/docs/spinnaker/using-dinghy.md

 }
 ```

-## Triggering Other Pipelines With a Stage
+## Triggering other pipelines with a stage

 The spinnaker `pipeline` stage allows you to trigger other pipelines.
 However, typically you need the UUID of the pipeline to be triggered.
 To make it easier to write dinghy templates, we have a `pipelineID` function which can be used in dinghyfiles to trigger pipelines.
 Consider the below example (`pipeline.stage.module`):